beProsto/OWL/docs/Window.md

 # Window
-`OWL::Window` is the class that constructs a window for us, initiates a graphics context in it and containt the `Keyboard`, `Mouse` and `Gamepads` elements.
+`OWL::Window` is the class that constructs a window for us, initiates a graphics context in it and containt the `keyboard`, `mouse` and `gamepads` elements.

 When creating the `Window`, it doesn't need any parameters: